-College policies concerning advanced placement in the academic division are stated in the College Catalog.
+College policies concerning advanced placement in academics are stated in the College Catalog.
 Students applying for the MLT program who have earned credits by transfer, exam, or evaluation which are equivalent to the entire first year of the program would be placed into the second year courses on a space-available basis.